Types of Survey Questions and How to Use Them

 3. Split this into two questions.
 First, provide the full list asking respondents to select all payroll software solutions they are aware of.
 Second, have them rank based on perception or experience only those software solutions they flagged in question one.
 This will cut down on time to complete the question and will provide a well-rounded data set due to the familiarity with the software brands.

 There are many combinations that prove to be useful depending on your needs.
 The opportunities are endless.
 Just make sure each question flows into the next and is easily understandable.
-This leads to our general rules of thumb.
+This leads to our general rules of thumb for writing survey questions.

 1. Make sure the respondents will be able to answer the question.
 For example, you want to make sure that A) the respondent will be able to share the information — i.e., the responses do not include proprietary information and B) they will actually know the answer.
 The information should be relevant to the individual’s expected knowledge or experience.